Atholl Steel Framed House 1945 Variant

 - The spine beam is supported at the gable end wall by a 5-inch by 1 1/2-inch RS channel bolted between the ‘I’ section intermediate stanchions.

 - On the gable wall at first floor ceiling level, 2 1/2-inch by 2 1/2-inch RS angles provide support for the ceiling joists.

 The roof trusses, which span between the front elevation and the rear elevation stanchions, consist of:

 - 2 1/2 inch by 2 1/2 inch by 1/4 inch T section ceiling ties

 - 3 inch by 2 inch by 1/4 inch angle section rafters and 1 1/2-inch by 1-1/2 inch by 3/16-inch and 1 3/4-inch by 1 3/4-inch by 1/4-inch angle section struts.

 - There are no trusses on the gable or separating walls.

-Cladding: The frame is clad on the outside with steel sheets 8ft 6in wide by 3ft high and of 11 gauge steel on the ground floor and of 12 gauge steel on the first floor.
+Cladding: The frame is clad on the outside, with steel sheets 8ft 6in wide by 3ft high and are of 11 gauge steel on the ground floor and of 12 gauge steel on the first floor.
 The top of each sheet is bent inwards through 90″.

-The bottom of each sheet is cranked to oversail the sheet below to form a lap joint which is secured by bolting.
+The bottom of each sheet is cranked to oversail the sheet below to form a lap joint, which is secured by bolts.

 The sheets are butt jointed vertically and bolted to the face of the outer flange of each stanchion.